A Complete Guide to RV Batteries

 Disadvantages

-Sensitive to depth of discharge
+Sensitive to the depth of discharge

 Poor recovery from low DoD